Can I lose weight by drinking water

 This is where weight loss really starts to happen.
 Water doesn't just go in and out, it can also flush away the build-up of toxins within the body.
 This action will help get rid of a lot of bad stuff that has been in your system for some time.

 Did you know that about a quarter of bottled water sold worldwide is just tap water?

 Pepsi and Coke actually market filtered tap water in bottles.

 Good Morning America (the TV show) carried out a blind taste test of a variety of drinking water samples. the studio audience were asked to taste each one and say which they felt tasted the best.

 The winner was New York City tap water from the municipal reservoir, even Evian was among the tasting samples.

 It is often cheaper to buy a water filter and purify your own tap water but water from our taps is generally safe.
 Some water filter have combined water chillers too.

 Will you partake?

-Having read this far, are you prepared to try to drink water instead of snacking?See results without voting
+Having read this far, are you prepared to try and drink water instead of snacking?See results without voting

 More by this Author